vespa-cloud/vector-search/README.md

 * Deploying to `perf` for performance validation and benchmarking
 * Deploying to `prod` for high availability production serving

-Dev zone is where development happens, resources are downscaled to nodes with 2 v-cpu, 8GB of RAM and 50 GB of disk.
+Vespa Cloud dev zone is where development happens, resources are downscaled to nodes with 2 v-cpu, 8GB of RAM and 50 GB of disk.
-A single node `dev` deployment can index up to about 1M 768 dimensional vectors.
+A single content node `dev` deployment can index about 1M 768 dimensional vectors.

 Deploy app to `dev`:
 ```sh
 vespa deploy
 ```

-The first deployment to dev environment takes about 12 minutes for provisioning resources and setting up certificates.
+The very first deployment to dev environment takes about 12 minutes for provisioning resources and configuring certificates.
+Later deployments takes less than a minute.

 ## Deploy to perf environment